 - Find alignment and create a common understanding across silos and functions.

-Session 1 : Intro to Jobs to Be Done
+Session 1: An Intro to the Jobs to Be Done Framework

 Introduction to Jobs Theory, the major players and influencers, and a description of the multiple flavors and approaches to JTBD.